 What Is “Bad Content”?

 ‘Bad content’ ranges from the benignly boring to the malignantly manipulative.
-On the more severe end of the spectrum, we have content that’s automated, aggregated (i.e. taken from another source and re-published), or duplicated, all of which Google’s Panda algorithm was specifically designed to find and penalize.
+On the more severe end of the spectrum, we have content that’s automated, aggregated (i.e. taken from another source and re-published), or duplicated.
+That's the kind of content Google’s Panda algorithm was designed to find and penalize.
 For that reason, honest marketers don’t use them and haven’t for some time, so we’re not going to cover them in depth.
 Just know that you’re only hurting yourself by posting this type of content.

 Other types of bad content may not be as obvious.
 On the more benign end of the spectrum, some content will have mostly social costs, meaning that you probably won’t see any penalties from Google.
-However, you also won’t see returning users because your audience will be bored and potentially put off, and overall performance metrics will likely suffer over the long term.
+However, you also won’t see users return because they will be bored and potentially put off.
+Performance metrics will likely suffer over the long term.
 Here are some of the more common types of bad content:

 - Unoriginal.
 Distinct from duplicate content, content that’s unoriginal doesn’t provide anything new or novel.
 You’ll see a lot of this at large content agencies, where entry-level writers simply re-write what’s already out there on the internet.

 - Aimless.
-This refers to posts written without a strategy in mind, where one post touches on an issue without going in depth, while the next is a completely new topic altogether.
+This refers to posts written without a strategy in mind.
+It's like when a post touches on an issue without going in depth and the next is a completely new topic altogether.

 - Thoughtless.
 When content is written without the audience’s needs in mind, viewers can tell.
 An example would be a post targeted to software developers, when your audience should be the end user.